imanghafoori1/eloquent-history/README.md

 ## Installation:
 ```
 composer require imanghafoori/eloquent-history

 php artisan vendor:publish

 php artisan migrate
 ```

 ## Usage:

 ```php
 public function boot()
 {
     // here we want to monitor all the table columns except 'remember_token'
     HistoryTracker::track('App/User', $except = ['remember_token']);
 }

 ```

-As an alternative to registering the `Hisotry Tracker` inside any of your service providers, You can simply use the `WithHistoryTracker` trait inside your desired model(s):
+Note: As an alternative to registering the `Hisotry Tracker` inside service providers, you can simply use the `WithHistoryTracker` trait inside your desired model(s):

 ```php
 use Imanghafoori\EloquentHistory\WithHistoryTracker;